 Day Camp Partnerships

-Our Park'n It Day Camp teams up with local elementary schools and non-profit organizations for a week-long summer day camp experience in the Regional Parks.
+Our Park'n It Day Camp teams up with local elementary schools and non-profit organizations for a week-long Summer day camp experience in the Regional Parks.
 Kids 5 to 12 enjoy activities including, boating, hiking, environmental education programs, arts and crafts, field games, swimming and more,under the caring supervision of our trained Recreation Leaders.
-If you work for a school or community-based organization that serves kids who have socioeconomic, transportation, or other barriers to outdoor recreation, please contact Recreation Coordinator Megan Seccombe at email@example.com or (510) 544-2554, for more information.
+If you work for a school or community-based organization that serves kids who have socioeconomic, transportation, or other barriers to outdoor recreation, please contact Recreation Coordinator Morgan Evans at firstname.lastname@example.org or (510) 544-2566, for more information.
 You can also complete the web-based application at the link below.

 Day Camp Partnership applications: